 Opportunities

-Four PhD positions in Evolutionary Physiology
+PhD positions in Evolutionary Physiology

 Theme 2: The relationship between metabolism and ecology: Many classic studies suggest that there should be strong links between individual rates of energy turnover and the characteristics of populations, communities, and ecosystems.
 Yet manipulative experimental tests of these predictions are extremely rare.
 Our high-throughput metabolic phenotyping suite provides us the opportunity to use artificial selection to alter metabolic rates, and directly test the consequences of such manipulations.